ghowland/LawOfInformationLocality/README.md

 # Howland's Law of Information Locality

+**The Law:**

-**Law:** For a unique set of information, if a decision needs to be made and accuracy is critical, all non-local data is invalid.
+"For a unique set of information, if a decision needs to be made and accuracy is critical, all non-local data is invalid."

 ## Unique Set of Information